Azure/Service-Fabric-Troubleshooting-Guides/Security/How to Configure a Service Fabric Managed Cluster with Common Name Certificate.md

 - Verify the common name certificate being used is installed on machine where PowerShell commands are being executed.
 Opening Certmgr.msc on machine will open the 'CurrentUser' certificate store.

-- Verify the Issuer certificate thumbprint matches 'issuerThumbprint' in cluster 'clients' configuration for common name certificate.
-Renewed certificates may not have the same Issuer thumbprint.
+- Verify that all of the Issuer certificates thumbprints are configured for 'issuerThumbprint' in cluster 'clients' configuration for common name certificate.
+Renewed certificates may not have the same Issuer thumbprints.

 - Verify network connectivity to the managed cluster.
-By defualt PowerShell connects to Service Fabric over port 19000.
+By default, PowerShell connects to Service Fabric over port 19000.
 Use 'test-netConnection' to test network connectivity.

   ```powershell
   $clusterEndpoint = 'sfcluster.eastus.cloudapp.azure.com' # {{cluster name}}.{{location}}.cloudapp.azure.com